Image 2 of 3

 Packed with antioxidants: They are rich in antioxidants like vitamin C, vitamin E, and betalains, which help protect cells from damage caused by oxidative stress and reduce inflammation.

-Aids digestion: They are a good source of dietary fiber, which supports a healthy digestive system and can prevent constipation.
+Helps aid digestion: They are a good source of dietary fiber, which supports a healthy digestive system and can help prevent constipation.

 History: